-To implement such an app, some requirements must be met.
-First, the social network used must provide interfaces that allow it to legally retrieve data.
-It is common that such APIs can be used via REST interfaces.
-Furthermore, a way has to be found how data can be exchanged over a peer 2 peer network.
-In general, the installation and operation of a separate client is necessary to use the network.
-Since this is data worthy of protection, it is also important to deal with the issue of encryption.
+To implement such an app, some requirements must be met:

+- First, the social network used must provide interfaces that allow it to legally retrieve data.
+It is common that such APIs can be used via REST interfaces. - A peer 2 peer network is needed to connect the users among each other and exchange data between them.
+Communication with the network via an interface needs to be implemented. - Personal data needs to be protected.
+Therefore it's important to ensure the data is encrypted and can only be read by authorized people.